vsrinivas/fuchsia/CONTRIBUTING.md

 When you bootstrapped your development environment (see [getting source](getting_source.md)), you selected a layer.
-Your development enviornment views that layer at the latest revision and views the lower layers at specific revisions in the past.
+Your development environment views that layer at the latest revision and views the lower layers at specific revisions in the past.

 If you want to switch to working on a different layer, either to get the source